-For each source on lines 01 - 05, enter the amount of the source applied to (1) tuition and fees discounts and allowances and (2) auxiliary enterprises discounts and allowances.
+For each source on lines 01 - 05, enter the amount of the scholarships and fellowships source applied to (1) tuition and fees discounts and allowances and (2) auxiliary enterprises discounts and allowances.
 The amount of the source applied to total discounts and allowances will be automatically calculated for you in the 3rd column.
-Line 07 has been preloaded from data entered in Part C-1: Scholarships and Fellowships.
+Line 18 has been preloaded from data entered in Part C-1: Scholarships and Fellowships, line 08 for the 1st column "Tuition and fees discounts & allowances," line 09 for the 2nd column "Auxiliary enterprises discounts & allowances," and line 10 for the 3rd column "Total discounts & allowances."